• Skip to main content

 • Food Stories

-• Wine and Food
+• Wine, Sake, and Food

 Jump to Recipe - Print Recipe

-Vietnamese bánh mì has become very popular beyond the shores of Vietnam.
-And rightly so.
-The flavours and textures are… delectable!
-There are many variations but most involve meat.
+The flavours and textures of Vietnamese bánh mì are… delectable!
+There are many variations, but pretty much all involve meat.
 Even bánh mì trung (bánh mì made with 1 or 2 fried eggs) has a smear of pâté.
-So the challenge was to create a vegetarian bánh mì – bánh mì chay – that retained the textures and flavours of the classic recipe.
+As a flexitarian, I am minimising my consumption of meat, especially beef.
+So the challenge was to create a vegetarian bánh mì – bánh mì chay – that retains the textures and flavours of the classic recipe.

 You might like to read some more about the origins and variations of the world’s best sandwich.
 Simon Stanley’s beautifully illustrated article does just that…